enghwa/MultiRegion-Serverless-Workshop/4_Testing/README.md

-# Testing failover
+# Testing Multi-region Active-active

-It is one thing to configure failover but to have real confidence in our setup, we need to test it.
+It is one thing to configure active-active but to have real confidence in our setup, we need to test it.
 In this module we will artificially break our primary region and observe our failover in action.